helm/charts/incubator/zookeeper/README.md

 ```

 ## Scaling
-ZooKeeper can not be safely scaled in versions prior to 3.5.x.
-This chart currently defaults to 3.4.13 but has been tested with 3.5.4 (beta).
+ZooKeeper can not be safely scaled in versions prior to 3.5.x

-While ZooKeeper 3.5.x does allow for dynamic ensemble reconfiguration (including scaling membership), the current status of the release is still alpha, and 3.5.x is therefore not recommended for production use.

 ## Limitations
 * Only supports storage options that have backends for persistent volume claims.